somebox/radio-retrofit-asc-tuner/README.md

 ## What It Does

-- **8 Preset Buttons**: Save and recall any favorite radio station or playlist (stored in ESP32 flash)
+- **7 Preset Buttons**: Save and recall any favorite radio station or playlist (stored in ESP32 flash)
-- **Save Preset Mode**: Hold Memory button 2 seconds → press preset button to save current station
+- **Memory Button**: Tap to enter save mode, tap again to cancel, or press a preset to save current station
-- **Browse All Favorites**: Encoder scrolls through ALL Music Assistant favorites (radios + playlists)
+- **Browse All Favorites**: Encoder scrolls through all Music Assistant favorites (radios + playlists)
 - **LED Matrix Display**: Shows station metadata with automatic scrolling (18 characters)
 - **LED Feedback**: Preset button LEDs indicate current selection with brightness levels
 - **Auto-Resume**: Remembers last preset and auto-plays on power-up